 You may well consider wall beds, otherwise known as Murphy beds.

 These beds are built into the wall and can be stored upright when not in use.
-Much more on this is available at https://mattresstest.com/best-mattress-for-wall-bed/archives and it’s important to remember that any type of mattress can used.
+Much more here on mattresses for wall beds and it’s important to remember that any type of mattress can be used.

 Ensure, though, that your dimensions of the base are correct before choosing the mattress.